Multitenant KEDA & KPA

 |---|---|---|

-agent.features.multitenantKEDAEnabled | false | Enable multitenant KEDA support |
+agent.features.multitenantKEDAEnabled | false | Enable multitenant KEDA discovery and certificate sync |

 Status and Troubleshooting